pauldps/gfa-users/README.md

 If the session is valid, a `user` object will be passed along to your main function, containing a subset of stored attributes.

 If the session is invalid, a `401 - Unauthorized` error will be returned automatically.
-If you want to take control of error processing, pass a fourth argument to `authorize` with an error function that takes `req`, `res`, and `error` arguments.
+If you want to take control of error processing, pass a fourth argument to `authorize` with an error function that takes `req` and `res` arguments.

-### Roles
+## Roles

 This library comes with a very simple role management system built-in.